imgrant/fit2tcx/README.md

 * `--per-lap-calibration` See fit2tcx (above) - only applies to TCX and GPX conversion

-* `--calibration-factor CALIBRATION_FACTOR` See fit2tcx (above, note different short option letter) - only applies to TCX and GPX conversion
+* `--calibration-factor CALIBRATION_FACTOR` See fit2tcx - only applies to TCX and GPX conversion

 ## Notes